clairte/CS32-Notes-/Polymorphism.md

 > Always use virtual destructors
 ---
-## Pure Virtual Functions and Abstract Base Methods
+## Pure Virtual Functions and Abstract Base Class

 > A pure virtual function is one that has no actual code